Will people remember your building after interacting with it? Or will they leave and immediately forget it?

 Metal creates an especially striking visual impact when paired with glass.
 However, it’s a highly versatile material and matches well with wood, concrete, brick - anything you can think of.

-6. Arch and curve shapes
+6. Construct arches and curved shapes

-While strong, metal is easily formed.
+While strong, metal is also easily formed.
 Large panels and long sheets can be fabricated into curves, arches, mouldings, and other decorative additions.

-7. Contrast of planes
+7. Establish a contrast of planes

 Metal’s strength allows for three-dimensional creations of illusion and depth.

-- Oxidation, patina, tarnish
+- Forced oxidation, patina, or tarnish